No, I didn’t mistype. Yes, that’s the ‘bad’ Korea – the one you’re always seeing in the news.

 Kim il-Sung square in central Pyongyang.
 The square is the heart of the city and home to most of the city’s events – from celebrations to military parades.

 In this picture, take note of the dots by my feet painted to keep people in the right spots during parades.

-An ‘interesting’ listing of new books in an English bookshop in Pyongyang
+An ‘interesting’ list of new books in an English bookshop in Pyongyang.

 As part of our tour, we were taken to the apparent ‘birthplace’ of Kim il-Sung where his ‘modest upbringings’ were strongly emphasized.